Season Summary: 2018

 The preliminary final was played against Box Hill at North Port and resulted in a 1-point defeat, 13.13.91 to 13.12.90, with Jaylon Thorpe having a shot at goal just before the siren to regain the lead that missed only narrowly.
 Gibbons was best.

 Michael Gibbons was awarded his first Gerry Callahan Medal, from Brett Bewley with Jack Charleston in third place.
 Ben Cavarra was leading goalkicker for the second year running with a total of 34.
 The Ron James Memorial Trophy for most valuable player went to Jason Pongracic, the first person to win it other than Ben Jolley since Wayde Skipper in 2009.
 The Bill ‘Darkie’ Raffle Memorial Trophy for best clubperson was renamed the Janet Dooley Trophy and went to Darren Bickley, the runner for the last 8 years.
-Life memberships were awarded to Leigh Masters and Willie Wheeler, who both played their 100th game for Williamstown during the year, and to Matthew Cape who was co-captain of the 2003 Reserves premiership team and the recipient of the Ron James Memorial Trophy in 2003, also.
+Life memberships were awarded to Leigh Masters and Willie Wheeler, who both played their 100th game for Williamstown during the year, and to Matthew Cape who was co-captain of the 2003 Reserves premiership team, the 2002 Seconds best and fairest winner and the recipient of the Ron James Memorial Trophy for MVP also.

 Jess Duffin won the inaugural VFLW best and fairest award, from Jacinta Reid and Jenna Bruton.
 She was also leading goalkicker for the year.
 The most valuable player was vice-captain Rachel Achampong.